-- If GA<34 weeks, perform a sterile speculum exam, obtain FFN, swab for GBS and GC/CT, and obtain urine sample for culture. - If no concern for placenta previa, check cervix after obtaining cultures. - Make decision about disposition based on cervical exam, possible complications, and risk/benefit of travel.
-Discuss with HROB if any uncertainty. - Notify OB charge nurse of disposition ASAP so they can prepare. - If village delivery is anticipated, see Village Deliveries (Pediatrics) Resource for newborn care and preparation.
+- Help the crew, follow their instructions, and expect to carry equipment. - If GA<34 weeks, perform a sterile speculum exam, obtain FFN, swab for GBS and GC/CT, and obtain urine sample for culture. - If no concern for placenta previa, check cervix after obtaining cultures. - Make decision about disposition based on cervical exam, possible complications, and risk/benefit of travel.
+Discuss with HROB if any uncertainty. - Notify OB charge nurse of disposition ASAP so they can prepare. - · If village delivery is anticipated, see Village Deliveries (Pediatrics) Resource for newborn care and preparation.

 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
+Approved by MSEC 4/6/21.

+erythromycin, and hepatitis B

-vaccine are given.
-If all is well, may leave clinic with instructions to return immediately for any concerns, especially trouble in breathing, etc.
+to return immediately for any

+concerns, especially trouble

+in breathing, etc.